 Braintrust is a London-based independent production company focused on developing and packaging high-end television series, features, and animated series.
 We are fortunate to work with an impressive roster of emerging British talent and established relationships with agencies and co-production partners in London, Canada, South Africa, and Los Angeles.

 Sam Bank is a BIFA-nominated film and music producer from Baltimore, Maryland.
 After graduating from Syracuse University, Sam moved to Los Angeles and got his start in the mailroom at UTA.
 Sam then worked in development and production at Discovery Networks and yU+co, a commercial VFX company, before his love of warm beer and average food drove him to London, earning his masters degree at the National Film and Television School as a producer.
 In his independent work, Sam secured representation for screenwriting, including a TV pilot and feature he co-wrote and developed with two major studios.
-His animated short film, The Wrong End of the Stick, has screened at 78 international film festivals, including being nominated for 'Best British Short' at the BIFA awards and a separate nomination for the Annie Awards in Los Angeles.
+His animated short film, The Wrong End of the Stick, was long-listed for a BAFTA and has screened at 78 international film festivals, including being nominated for ‘Best British Short’ at the BIFA awards and a separate nomination for the Annie Awards in Los Angeles.
 In 2016, Sam founded Braintrust, which quickly expanded with additional team members, projects, talent, and partnerships abroad.

 Ian Loizeaux is an investor and entrepreneur from Baltimore, Maryland.
 After studying engineering and economics at the University of Pennsylvania, he moved to San Francisco, where he was an investment banker in the technology sector.
 He left California to get his MBA at the London Business School and subsequently spent five years in the hedge fund industry, most recently as a Partner at New Peak Capital in London.
 In addition to his role at Braintrust, Ian runs Nosara Capital, a venture capital firm that invests in online marketplaces globally.